Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 This blackout lasts 5 seconds, and this timer resets if the extension detects further flashes that breach the threshold.

-The user can chose from 3 levels of threshold sensitivity:
+The user can chose from 3 levels of threshold sensitivity, the lower the threshold the more sensitive the extension is to flashes:

 - High:
    - 10